trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 The first example covered is the bare bones `TribitsHelloWorld`_ example project.
 The second example covered in detail is `TribitsExampleProject`_.
 This example covers all the basics for setting up a simple multi-package TriBITS project.
-The third example outlined is `MockTrilinos` which mostly exists to test the TriBITS system itself but use contains some nice examples of a few different TriBITS features and behaviors.
+The third example outlined is `MockTrilinos`_ which mostly exists to test the TriBITS system itself but use contains some nice examples of a few different TriBITS features and behaviors.
+The forth example is the `ReducedMockTrilinos`_ project which is used to dmeonstrate TriBITS behavior in this document.
+Also mentioned is the `Trilinos`_ project itself which can be a useful example of the usage of TriBITS (see disclamers in the section `Trilinos`_).
 The last example mentioned is `The TriBITS Test Package`_ itself which allows the TriBITS system to be tested and installed from any TriBITS project that lists it, including the ``TriBITSProj`` project itself (see `Coexisting Projects, Repositories, and